-Today Dolphin Sails operate from 2 Lofts in Essex, employing over 20 people but the early days were a lot more humble.
+Today Dolphin Sails operate from 2 Lofts in Essex, a office in Hamble and a newly opened office in Palma De Majorca, Spain employing over 25 people but the early days were a lot more humble.

 Sailing buddies Brian Vincent and Patt Webb started Dolphin Sails some 49 years a go in 1964.

 Brian and Pat built and raced dinghies, in particular Cherubs.
 They enjoyed great rivalry and raised each others game to such an extent that Brian and future wife Frances enjoyed success winning the 1970 Cherub Nationals beating such notable sailors as Russel Bowler.
 The sailmaking was done in a 22′ by 12′ shed at the bottom of the garden.

 Dinghy sails of course were the order of the day and experience was gained building for various dinghy classes including Ospreys, Enterprises, Mirrors and Cherubs amongst others.